udaykiranpujaari72/LendingClubCaseStudy/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Conclusions
-### Observations from Univariate Analysis:
+### Univariate Analysis Observations:
-- Loan Amounts: More defaulters are observed with loan amounts between 3k and 12k.
+- Loan Amounts: More defaulters are observed with loan amounts between $3,000 and $12,000.
-- Annual Income: Many defaulters have annual incomes between 2k and 8k.
+- Annual Income: Many defaulters have annual incomes between $2,000 and $8,000.
 - DTI Value: The number of defaulters increases with higher DTI values.
 - Interest Rates: Defaulters are more common with interest rates between 10% and 18%.
 - Loan Status: The distribution of loan status is consistent across loan amounts.